 (or with a hand mixer), beat the butter and sugar until light and fluffy.
 Add

 the egg and molasses and beat until well combined.
-Gradually add the flour
+Scrape down the sides

 mixture beating until incorporated.

-Bake for about 8 - 12 minutes depending on the
+for about 10 - 14 minutes depending on the

-will take about 12 minutes.
-They are done when they are firm and the edges
+will take about 12 - 14 minutes.
+They are done when they are firm to the

 are just beginning to brown.